juliet448/Juliet448-Business-Analystics/README.md

 - Male employees (63.29% attrition count)
 - 25-34 age band (112 attrition count)

-These areas may require attention to improve job satisfaction, retention, and overall employee experience.
+These areas mentioned above may require attention to improve job satisfaction, retention, and overall employee experience.

 - BASED ON AGE GROUP AND GENDER
 ---